pokealarm/pokealarm/docs/configuration/filters/monster-filters.rst

 .. note::
-    A more detailed explanation about the Trainer Battle calculations and the resulting DTS can be found in Other -> PvP / Trainer Battles.
+    A more detailed explanation about the Trainer Battle calculations and the resulting DTS can be found in :doc:`../../miscellaneous/trainer-battles`.
     Trainer Battle calculations also require encounter information - see the note above.